Victorian Railways F class (diesel): History

 The F Class were ordered by the Victorian Railways as part of Operation Phoenix, an £80 million program to rebuild a network badly run down by years of Depression-era underinvestment and wartime overutilisation.

 The Victorian Railways purchased ten 0-6-0DE diesel shunting locomotives in 1951 from English Electric in Broadford, UK.
 The locomotives were built at EE's Preston workshops in the United Kingdom, and entered service from October 1951 onwards.
 The design is similar to that of the standard-gauge British Rail Class 11 and Nederlandse Spoorwegen 600 class locomotives, which were also being built by EE at this time.

 Six identical units were purchased by the State Electricity Commission of Victoria in 1952, for shunting at their Newport, Morwell and Yallourn power plants.
 The SEC later sold all six units to VR; the first, SEC3 in 1957, three more – SEC4, 5 and 6 – in 1959 (retaining their SEC numbers for about a year), and the remaining two, the former SEC1 and SEC2, in May 1971.
 These locomotives received numbers in the 21x-series as F212-216 on entry to VR service.

 S.E.C. engines 1 and 2 were delivered from Newport Power Station to South Dynon in mid May-1971, and immediately entered the workshops for modifications to the brake systems and cab controls.
 They were renumbered on 24 May, with F215 entering service on 27 May and F216 on 1 June.
 The former was immediately transferred to Wodonga (behind S300) and the latter to Benalla, each to act as local yard pilots.
 Between these and the transfer of F212 to Wodonga on June 9, three Y Class locomotives were released for other duties.

 Design

 Unlike their British and Dutch counterparts, the F class locomotives were also later fitted with sideplates covering the side rods and wheel cranks.
 This modification was made to prevent staff from getting tangled up in the rods and cranks.

+All engines were converted from transition screw couplings and side buffers to automatic couplers after 1 January 1954.

 In 1959 the Victorian Railways constructed two home-grown diesel shunting engines, the M Class, using the same wheelsets as the F Class engines.

+By August 1960 three engines, F210, F211 and additional F207, were the dedicated yard pilots at Spencer Street station, and these retained their original dual automatic and screw couplers, with semicircle buffers cut off at the top to avoid locking into carriage diaphragm plates.